 Starting your winter season knowing the performance targets and goals you want to achieve is incredibly powerful for your training, no matter how big or small they may be.

-Having targets to train for will keep you focused and motivated, and most of all will give you the biggest sense of achievement when spring comes around and you’re noticing the gains you’ve made on the Wattbike, out on the road.
+Having targets to train indoors in winter will keep you focused and motivated.
+Most of all, it will give you the biggest sense of achievement when spring comes around and you’re noticing the gains you’ve made on the Wattbike smart trainer, or out on the road.
 You don’t need to set lots of goals - you may only want to set one or two but making sure they’re specific, measurable and time-bound will help keep you on track.

 I’m definitely training for mental health as much as physical health this winter.
 Now that I'm retired from professional triathlon I’ve really realised how important exercise is for me to de-stress before and after challenging days in the hospital.
 I think this was emphasised to me during the first lockdown; without exercise I would have struggled to cope.
 Fresh air and exercise will always, for me, be the most powerful stress release.
 However, while lockdown one was encapsulated by sunshine and lengthening days that led to glorious extended bike commutes on the road, lockdown two feels far more challenging with rain, cold and the nights drawing in.
 Even though nobody likes an early alarm, for me it’s always worth it to get an hour of power in before work.
 I am a better doctor if I train before work than if I don’t.

 WHAT IS YOUR TOP TIP FOR SETTING GOALS AHEAD OF THE SEASON?